DenisIvanov26/test/README.md

 ## Task Overview

-You are tasked with creating a navigation menu with three buttons using Chakra UI in our Next.js app.
+You are tasked with creating a navigation menu with three buttons within the app.
+Please work on the problems to the best of your abilities and do not worry if you are unable to complete all points.

 ### 1. Setup and Repository Cloning: